We're Here to Help

 OLIN SOCIETY MEMBERSHIP

-Olin Associates legacy society members play an important role in the future growth and success of Wesleyan.
+Olin Society members play an important role in the future growth and success of Wesleyan.
 We honor our members with:

-• Membership pin bearing the insignia of the Olin Associates legacy society
+• Membership pin bearing the insignia of the Olin Society

 • Invitations to special on-campus events at Homecoming and Reunion